 The Wabash Center provides funds for activities that enhance teaching and learning in the fields of religion and theology.
 It seeks to fund projects that promote a sustained conversation about pedagogy through the improvement of practical applications of teaching and learning methods, the encouragement of research and study of pedagogical issues, and the creation of a supportive environment for teaching.

-• Small Project Grants (for amounts up to $5,000 (previously the maximum was $2,500) have a short application process and can be approved anytime throughout the year.
+Small Project Grants for amounts up to $5,000 (previously the maximum was $2,500) have a short application process and can be approved anytime throughout the year.
 Rolling Deadline

-• Project Grants (for amounts up to $30,000 (previously the maximum was $20,000) require a full application process and are awarded at two different times during the year.
-Deadlines: March 1 and October 1.
+Large Project Grants for amounts up to $30,000 (previously the maximum was $20,000) require a full application process and are awarded at two different times during the year.
+Deadlines: March 1 and October 1

 • March 1